FTC-24180/AutoConfig/README.md

 # FTC AutoConfig

-A Progressive Web App (PWA) for configuring FTC DECODE season autonomous opmodes.
+A Progressive Web App (PWA) for configuring FTC autonomous opmodes.
 Built with React and TailwindCSS, deployed as a static site on GitHub Pages.

 ## Features